mrlucmorin/LayerScale/README.md

 Copy those files to a convenient place on your local disk.
 I recommend placing the script file LayerScale.cs to your EPLAN $(MD_SCRIPTS) folder, and the LayerTransform.xsl file to your EPLAN $(MD_SCHEME) folder.

+### Principle of operation
+EPLAN layer schemes can be exported to an *.elc file, which is in reality an XML file.
+As such, we can apply an XSL Transform to that file, and one possibility is to apply a math operation on a specific XML attribute.

+For layer scheme files, each layer node has an attribute named *A961*.
+The provided XSL file applies a multiplicand to this attribute for each layer node.

+The multiplicand can therefore scale UP (>1), or scale DOWN (<1).

 ## Follow those steps to use:

 1. Associate this script to a toolbar button, assigning the Command Line "ScaleLayerAction"